EARLY VOTING: OCT 17 - OCT 31, 2020

 The New Mexico public school system currently has failed New Mexico students.
-John would propose legislation to improve our education system by holding school districts accountable for failed results.
-We need to overhaul New Mexicos educational system to make our children more successful by providing vocational education to the level of apprenticeship certification at graduation for all New Mexico High School Students to make them job ready upon graduation.
-This will help to reduce dropout rates, attract industry, and make students self-reliant.
+In the Senate, John will propose legislation to improve our education system by holding school districts accountable for failed results.
+We need to overhaul New Mexico's educational system to make our children more successful by offering vocational education to all New Mexico High School Students to make them job ready upon graduation.
+This will help to reduce dropout rates, attract industry, and help make students self-reliant.

 Everyone in New Mexico deserves to live in safe neighborhoods without the fear of violent criminals roaming our communities.
 John would propose stricter penalties for violent offenders and to Stop the Revolving Door of Catch and Release.
 John will enforce current state laws and regulations to end sanctuary/immigration-friendly cities and counties and hold those responsible for sheltering illegal immigrants who commit violent crimes.

 In the senate, John will propose legislation to make New Mexico a more prosperous business-friendly state by eliminating burdensome regulations, eliminating wasteful spending, implementing a Taxpayers Bill of Rights eliminate corporate taxes, and eliminate taxes on social security benefits.
 These actions will incentivize corporations to do business in New Mexico and incentivize individuals to stay and /or relocate to New Mexico.